termisoc/termibot/README.rst

 Plugin API
 ==========

+Plugins can be written in any language that the host machine can support.
+I'm trying to limit the core set to Python and POSIX shell, just to limit the number of dependencies, but there are currently also Ruby scripts.
+(You could also write them in a compiled language, but don't be such a dick.
+Unless it's Haskell.)

 Plugins recieve the name of the instance as their first argument, and other data on stdin.

 The first line on stdin consists of ``<nick>\t<username>\t<hostname>\t<full irc user/host string>``.